jmrf/RaspVan/README.md

 ├── requirements.txt
 ├── scripts
 ├── setup.cfg
-└── src                     # clients and servers of the entire solution
+└── raspvan                     # clients and servers of the entire solution

-20 directories
 ```